tagohd/mono/Chat Logs/2021 Chat Logs/(3) March 2021 Chat Logs.md

 >Or maybe it's short for Alfonso Ribeiro
 >That's the last boss, the ultimate evil threatening to destroy the entire tri-state area: Carlton Banks.
 His battle theme is just an 8-bit version of It's Not Unusual
 >But, also, he's, like, stupid hard.
 He's like Sans.
 You think he'll be an easy fight until you die on the first turn
 >https://youtu.be/zjImpr03L94 \[8-bit remix of "It's Not Unusual\] He's also like Mettaton EX because he's just doing that the whole fight.
-You cannot grasp the true form of Carlton's attack.
+You cannot grasp the true form of Carlton's attack. ^al-mtt-ex

 #Gameplay
 gameplay:: The boss fight against AL is deceptively hard.
-And also he dances the whole fight like MTT EX.
+And also he dances the whole fight like MTT EX. [[(3) March 2021 Chat Logs#^al-mtt-ex|ref]]

 L:
 >There's just one problem in having Carlton Banks as your sans - would anyone really think it would be an easy fight?